danielecook/csv-view/README.md

 # csv-view

-Compare CSV Files in a git repo.
-Kind of works.
+Compare CSV Files in a git repo. `csv-view` is still in development.
+Pull-requests and suggestions are welcomed.

 # Usage